 0 Comments

+Order or subscribe HERE.
+And Washington Square Review, #49, Summer 2023.
 Recorded May 18, City Lights Books and Zyzzyva magazine

 Recorded June 1, Politics & Prose (G.A. and me in conversation).
 And here's a written interview, myself and co-translator interviewing Gabriela for Southwest Review.
-I have I I've been working on Pedro de Jesús's collection GRANOS DE MUDEZ (Silent Syllables, I'm calling it in English).
+I've been working on Pedro de Jesús's collection GRANOS DE MUDEZ (Silent Syllables, I'm calling it in English).
 Here's the first one to be published, in Asymptote Journal

 |